-- Companies need to do more to improve their capabilities in order to make full use of new-wave technologies like Al. IT executives are almost twice as likely as their peers in other functions to point to staffing challenges as a significant concern (20% vs. 12%). - · However, only around a quarter of IT executives emphasise 'digital training programmes for employees' as a top priority for 2020 (22%).
+- Companies need to do more to improve their capabilities in order to make full use of new-wave technologies like AI.
+IT executives are almost twice as likely as their peers in other functions to point to staffing challenges as a significant concern (20 vs. 12 percent). - However, only around a quarter of IT executives emphasize digital training programs for employees as a top priority for 2020 (22 percent).